What is Internet Explorer (IE) mode?

 We only process one Enterprise Mode Site List.
 The Microsoft Edge site list policy takes precedence over the Internet Explorer site list policy.

-- All Intranet sites when the Send all intranet sites to Internet Explorer group policy is enabled (Microsoft Edge 77 or later.)
+- Configure the Send all intranet sites to Internet Explorer group policy and set it to Enabled (Microsoft Edge 77 or later.)

 IE mode supports the following Internet Explorer functionality